maosjs/todos/README.md

-# This is a simple todo list manager app.
+# This is a simple Todo list manager app.